• Skip to main content

 Home

-Layers of spiced gingerbread cake and cookie butter buttercream are all wrapped up in this ‘sweater weather’ inspired cake.
+This spiced gingerbread layer cake is filled with cookie butter buttercream are all wrapped up in this ‘sweater weather’ inspired cake.
 With woven buttercream details and festive colors, this cake is bound to win at any ugly sweater party this holiday season.

 It’s sweater weather!
 Like for real though; we are freezing up North!
 Time to curl up in our favorite cozies, layer on the cable knit, and tuck in with a sweet and spicy slice of cake.